Pension credit has been thrust into the spotlight since claiming it is now one of the main ways to qualify for the winter fuel payment.

 Energy companies operating under the Energy Company Obligation scheme are required to provide funding for eligible households for energy efficiency improvements in a bid to reduce fuel poverty.

 Pensioners who receive pension credit may also be eligible for free dental care, contributions to the cost of new glasses and help with transport to hospital.
-And if you or your partner receive pension credit you may also be entitled to free NHS prescriptions
+And if you or your partner receive pension credit you may also be entitled to free NHS prescriptions.

-If you are a pensioner receiving guaranteed credit you may get your council tax reduced or even paid in full.
+If you are a pensioner receiving guarantee credit you may get your council tax reduced or even paid in full.
 If you only receive savings credit you may still be able to receive a discount if you have less than £16,000 in savings.

 If you have reached state pension age and are struggling with your housing costs – mortgage payments or rent – you may be able to receive housing benefits to help make up the shortfall.